sheryarkayani/crmdemo/README.md

 6. **Qualify Lead** → Set qualification score and urgency level
 7. **Move Through Pipeline** → Use drag & drop in Kanban or update status in any view

-**Note**: In demo mode, all changes are temporary and will be lost on page refresh.
+**Note**: In real-time mode, all changes are temporary and will be lost on page refresh.

 ## 🔮 **Future Enhancements**